United States. Board of Indian Commissioners

 Found in 2 Collections and/or Records:

 Abstract In 1883, Quakers Albert Keith Smiley and his brother Daniel Smiley organized the first annual conference to discuss assistance to Native Americans at their estate at Lake Mohonk in New York state.
 These conferences were widely attended by specialists in various fields, as well as important officials.
-Only later were Native Americans represented, but they did come.
-The concern to "uplift" was also directed at Filipino, Hawaiian, African American and Puerto Rican peoples, though attention at the...
+Only later were Native Americans represented.
+The concern to "uplift" was also directed at Filipino, Hawaiian, African American and Puerto Rican peoples, though attention at the conferences was...

 Dates: 1885-1983; Majority of material found within 1885 - 1930

 Overview The Vaux family was deeply involved with Quaker and Native American affairs throughout much of the 19th and early 20th centuries.
 George Vaux, Sr. was involved in Quaker activity through the Philadelphia Yearly Meeting and other Quaker meetings throughout the world (including Antigua and London).
 Both George Vaux, Jr. and Mary Morris Vaux Walcott, his sister, served as commissioners for the U.S. Board of Indian Commissioners.
 This organization was established by the United States Congress in...

 Dates: 1708-1995; Majority of material found within 1912-1932